tum-i4/rustyrts/README.md

 Furthermore, the checksums of [`ConstAllocation`s](https://doc.rust-lang.org/stable/nightly-rustc/rustc_middle/mir/interpret/allocation/struct.ConstAllocation.html) corresponding to `static var` or `static mut var` are contributing to the checksum of every `Body` that accesses the respective variable.
 This enables dynamic RustyRTS to recognize changes in compile-time evaluation, where instrumentation for tracing is not possible.
 In static RustyRTS this allows to restrict the analysis to functions that are relevant at runtime (i.e. not only used in compile-time evaluation).

 Lastly, the checksums of [`VtblEntry`s](https://doc.rust-lang.org/stable/nightly-rustc/rustc_middle/ty/vtable/enum.VtblEntry.html) (vtable entries) are contributing to the checksum of the function that they are pointing to.
-If a vtable entry that was pointing to a function a) in the old revision is now pointing to a different function b) in the new revision, both functions would be considered changed in static RustyRTS.
-In dynamic RustyRTS only function a) would be considered changed.
+Assume a vtable entry that was pointing to a function a) in the old revision is now pointing to a different function b) in the new revision.
+Because static RustyRTS is working entirely on the graph data of the new revision, it is sufficient to consider function b) changed, as long as there is a continuous path from a corresponding test to function b).
+Dynamic RustyRTS is comparing traces originating from the old revision, which is why function a) would be considered changed.

 ## Dynamic
 Dynamic RustyRTS collects traces containing the names of all functions that are called during the execution of a test.
 Some helper functions and global variables are used to obtain those traces: